arthurk/django-disqus/docs/index.rst

 Welcome to django-disqus' documentation!
 =========================================

-Export existing comments to and integrate DISQUS_ into your Django_ website.
+Export comments and integrate DISQUS_ into your Django_ website.

 **Features**:

 - Export ``django.contrib.comments`` to DISQUS
 - Dump comments from DISQUS into a local JSON file
+- Exporting Comments as WXR
 - Templatetags
-- Exporting Comments as WXR

 django-disqus is available open-source under the BSD license.
 If you'd like to help out, you can fork the project at http://github.com/arthurk/django-disqus